remy/remysharp.com/public/blog/state-of-the-gap.md

 Even getting the hint of interest from Apple is a process of dumpster-diving the mailing lists scanning for the smallest hint of interest.

-Apple also won't allow any other browsers into their platform, and [this *really* annoys me](https://adactio.com/journal/5787), as such so Chrome is just a wrapped view on WebKitView (the Safari render engine).
+Apple also won't allow any other browsers into their platform, and [this *really* annoys me](https://adactio.com/journal/5787), as such so Chrome is just a wrapped view on [WKWebView](http://blog.chromium.org/2016/01/a-faster-more-stable-chrome-on-ios.html) (the Safari render engine).
 So all the new technology that lands in Chrome or Firefox does not per-se land in iOS. iPhone users have to wait for Apple and Safari to get involved.

 Equally, Apple, just like Mozilla and Chrome and Opera and Microsoft, is a company.
 They can behave as they please.
 They do not necessarily have to answer to our call.
 This secrecy is how they operate (for better or worse).